Quick Answer

 Seamans Right to Maintenance and Cure

 The right to maintenance and cure for seamen is similar to workers compensation for onshore workers.
-If you have been injured while at work, you are entitled to these benefits, which include maintenance and cure costs.
-Cure costs cover all of the medical costs, and bills you have to pay following the injury and maintenance costs should cover you for your mortgage payments, food and utilities whilst you are not currently at work.
+If you have been injured while at work, you are entitled to these benefits.Cure includes all of the medical costs, and bills you have to pay following the injury and maintenance should cover you for your daily cost of living whilst you are out of work.

 Workers can claim these benefits without the need to prove the employer was negligent.
-They are no-fault and are much easier to claim than personal injury damages, although they will usually be substantially less.
+They are no-fault and are much easier to obtain than personal injury damages, although they will usually be substantially less.
 These benefits must be paid until a physician or doctor states that the injured worker has reached maximum medical improvement.

 Contact a Maritime Lawyer at Abraham Watkins Today!